MucciDoes/FilamentDryerController/README.md

 *   **Real-time Logging:**
     *   Stream live log data (timestamps, events, T/H) to the web UI via WebSockets.
     *   Log events include timed intervals, heater ON/OFF, and status changes.
     *   Clear and Download log data as a CSV file from the browser.
+The log now includes the real-time humidity change rate.
 *   **Help System:** Integrated help icons (`<i class="fas fa-info-circle"></i>`) provide contextual explanations for each setting.
 *   **Persistent Settings:** Presets are stored on the ESP32's SPIFFS filesystem and persist across reboots.